FarhanMS123/ThreeJS_Demo/README.md

 - This repo follows Laravel 9 structures to make standar guidelines for Frontend Developper who works with Laravel Backend Developer.
 - Vite and Node Modules with ThreeJS and some Preprocessor are preinstall to make development easier with Typescript highlighting.
 - The `Scene1.js` can be used with Vite.
 Just move it to `resources/js/` and configure `vite.config.js`
+- Use Helper such as `BoxHelper` and `GridHelper` if you want to find some object which cannot be shown in camera, or to find where is `[0,0]`.

 ## Alternative
 - PixiJS